4lc0n/MicroDrone/README.md

 If you want to use this code for your project, feel free to but consider it is not well commented and for certain not perfect, it just works for me.

+This Project was created with AVR-Plugin for Eclipse.